-Appalachia’s labor force participation rates, and the employment rate of those participants, increased from 2015 – 2019.
-With 95.6% of Appalachia’s labor force employed, the Region is on par with the rest of the nation.
-However, participation in the civilian labor force for Appalachians ages 25-64 is almost five percentage points below the national average.
+Appalachia’s labor force participation rates, and the employment rate of those participants, increased in 2016-2020.
+With 95.6% of Appalachia’s labor force employed, the Region is on par with the national average.
+However, participation in the civilian labor force for Appalachians ages 25-64 is more than four percentage points below the nation as a whole.
 This gap is even greater in certain areas of the Region.

 Learn more about trends in Appalachia’s labor force, employment, and unemployment.